citp/privacy-policy-historical/l/le/leg/legalvision.com.au.md

 We will not sell, distribute or lease your personal information to third parties unless we have your permission or are legally required to do so.
 We may use your personal information to send you promotional information about third parties which we think you may find interesting if you tell us that you wish this to happen.

 You may request details of personal information which we hold about you in accordance with applicable law.
-A small fee may be payable.
+A small fee may be payable for the provision of the information.
 If you would like a copy of the information which we hold about you please email us at help@legalvision.com.au.
+We will respond within a reasonable time.

-If you believe that any information we are holding about you is incorrect or incomplete, please email us as soon as possible at help@legalvision.com.au.
-We will promptly correct any information found to be incorrect.
+If you believe that any information we are holding about you is inaccurate, out of date, incomplete, irrelevant or misleading, please email us as soon as possible at help@legalvision.com.au.
+We will respond to any request within a reasonable time and will endeavour to promptly correct any information found to be incorrect so that the information is accurate, up to date, complete, relevant and not misleading.

+**Complaints**

+If you believe that we have breached the Australian Privacy Principles and wish to make a complaint about that breach then please email us as soon as possible at help@legalvision.com.au setting out details of the breach.
+We will promptly investigate your complaint and respond to you in writing within 28 days setting out the outcome of our investigation, what steps we propose to take to remedy the breach and any other action we will take to deal with your complaint.